lorenzopen/RT1Assignment1/README.md

     the simulation window.

-    It monitors the positions of both turtles by subscribing to their respective pose topics, it calculates the distance between the turtles and publishes this data to a dedicated topic.
-If the turtles come too close to each other they are stopped by publishing their velocities 0.0.
+    It monitors the positions of both turtles by subscribing to their respective pose topics, it calculates the distance between the turtles and publishes this data to a dedicated topic /turtledistance.
+If the turtles come too close to each other they are stopped by publishing their velocities 0.0 and back off to not be stucked.

     If the turtle moves outside these limits, it is automatically guided back to the safe zone, based on its current position and orientation.